easystreetgames/Rob-Harris-Portfolio/React Script Reference/objects.md

 Creates a square shape with configurable properties.

 ### Parameters
-- x, y, width, height, alpha, etc (basic shape parameters)
+- id, x, y, width, height, alpha, etc (basic shape parameters)
 - color (string): fill color of the rectangle
 - rotation (float): rotation in radians
 - size (int): width and height of the square